 Some organizations, such as The National Iranian American Council (NIAC) and the Public Affairs Alliance of Iranian-Americans (PAAIA), are not necessarily seeking change within Iran.
 The stated mission of NIAC, composed largely of Iranian Americans, is to promote discussion of U.S. policy.
-The group has advocated engagement with Iran, opposed adding U.S. sanctions against Iran, and argued that opposition People's Mojahedin (see below) remain on U.S. list of terrorist organizations.
-These positions have led some experts and commentators to criticize NIAC as sympathetic to Iran's regime.
-On the other hand, NIAC has criticized the regime's crackdown against the Green Movement.
+The group advocates engagement with Iran, supports easing some U.S. sanctions against Iran, opposes removing the People's Mojahedin (see below) from the U.S. list of terrorist organizations, and has warned that some U.S. experts are seeking to convince the Administration to take military action against Iran.
+These positions have led some experts and commentators to criticize NIAC as sympathetic to or even supportive of Iran's regime.
+On the other hand, NIAC has criticized the regime's human rights abuses.